dxx/vue-gallery/README.md

 # vue-gallery

-This is a gallery application written by react.
+This is a gallery application written by vue.

 It uses vue-cli to build.